alexbfree/thesis/src/chapter-7.md

 ------------------------
 [Target X words]

-Probably needs a better title but in this section i essentially synthesise the whole thesis to make its specific contributions crystal clear
+Probably needs a better title but in this section i essentially synthesise the whole thesis to make its specific contributions crystal clear:

 - Understandings of people's thinking about data
 - Models for thinking about data, human-data interaction and data within relationships
 - Practical techniques for taking power - and their limitations